-Note: Before you can generate a certificate, you must disable HTTPS (see Configure HTTPS Access Settings on page 218) and log back in to the local browser interface over an HTTP session.
+Note: If you use HTTPS access, before you can generate a certificate, you must disable HTTPS (see Configure HTTPS Access Settings on page 229) and log back in to the local browser interface over an HTTP session.
 After you generate the certificate, you can reenable HTTPS and log back in to the local browser interface over an HTTPS session.